SamuelSchlesinger/stm-incremental/README.md

 ```

 There are three operations, `imap`, `combine`, and `choose`.
 They sort of
-correspond to the operations of `fmap`, `liftA2`, and `(>>=)`, but not exactly,
+correspond to the operations of `fmap`, `liftA2`, and `(>>=)`, but not exactly.
-and it isn't really worth belaboring that point if it isn't clear. `imap` allows
-you to construct an incremental computation depending on one other, which only
+`imap` allows you to construct an incremental computation depending on one
-ever gets updated when this single dependency does. `combine` allows you to
+other, which only ever gets updated when this single dependency does. `combine`
-construct an incremental computation depending on two others, which gets updated
+allows you to construct an incremental computation depending on two others,
-whenever _either_ does. `choose` allows you to switch your dependency structure
+which gets updated whenever _either_ does. `choose` allows you to switch your
-depending on live values in the incremental computation.
-In other words, this
+dependency structure depending on live values in the incremental computation.
-allows you to have dynamic dependencies, whereas the former two functions only
+In other words, this allows you to have dynamic dependencies, whereas the
-allowed you to have static dependencies.
+former two functions only allowed you to have static dependencies.

 The `choose` combinator is the most computationally expensive, requiring in the
 worst case time proportional to the size of the image of the choice function
 passed in.
-That being said, it can be made logarithmic in the size of the image
-in a not-so-difficult way, but it must be noted that it must retain space
-proportional to the entire image in the heap in the worst case.
-In general,
-I would argue that this does not typically come up in the use case that I am
-interested in.
-The use case for this library is when you have a data structure
-you want to maintain based on some input data, but it is expensive to compute
-in full, and you will not be changing it extremely frequently.
-If you can factor
-your dependencies carefully, perhaps changing one piece of your computation will
-not require substantial work to incrementally compile the rest.